Vision Impaired Person

 If you have a Vision Impaired Person's Travel Pass, you and your approved attendant are entitled to free travel on public transport in NSW.

 Your attendant and/or your guide dog can travel with you for free if your pass or Opal card is marked "Plus Attendant".
+However, your attendant will need to pay the concession Sydney Airport station access fee at the airport station ticket gates.

 You must carry your Vision Impaired Person's Travel Pass as proof of entitlement, or you may be fined.

-To be able to open gates at train stations and ferry wharves without staff, you can apply for a Free travel Opal card.
+To be able to open gates at metro and train stations and ferry wharves without staff, you can apply for a Free travel Opal card.
 It is optional and for convenience.
 It is not a requirement for free travel.

 You must carry your Vision Impaired Person's (VIP) Travel Pass as proof of entitlement.
 If you do not have your proof of entitlement, you are required to pay for and travel with an Adult fare, or you may be fined for travelling on an invalid ticket.